ESRTS/OptimalTaskPhasing/README.md

 Those results are automatically collected and combined for the final plot.
 The combined results will be saved to the folder `output/experiment3/`.
 CSV-files for each evaluated chain length are stored in the subfolder `/data`.
 The generated plots are stored in the subfolder `/plots`.
-The plot named `output/experiment3/combined/plots/AnalysisTimeComp.pdf` is shown as `Fig. 8` in the paper.
+The plot named `output/experiment3/combined/plots/AnalysisTimeComp.pdf` is shown as `Fig. 8` in the paper and opened at the end of  the script.

 ### Experiment 4